Mink DeVille: House band at CBGB

 However, Mink DeVille had in common with the CBGB bands an aversion to the hippy aesthetic (what Willy DeVille called "electric this and strawberry that"); moreover, the band brought an eclectic New York sensibility to its music that the other bands didn't have and that New York City rock fans recognized and appreciated.
 Critic Robert Palmer wrote, "Mr. DeVille is a magnetic performer, but his macho stage presence camouflages an acute musical intelligence; his songs and arrangements are rich in ethnic rhythms and blues echoes, the most disparate stylistic references, yet they flow seamlessly and hang together solidly.
 He embodies (New York's) tangle of cultural contradictions while making music that's both idiomatic, in the broadest sense, and utterly original."

-In 1976, three Mink DeVille songs appeared on Live at CBGB's, a compilation album of bands that played CBGB (for the recording sessions, drummer Thomas R. "Manfred" Allen, Jr. was credited as Manfred Jones).
+In 1976, three Mink DeVille songs appeared on Live at CBGB's, a compilation album of bands that played CBGB (for the recording sessions, drummer Thomas R. "Manfred" Allen Jr. was credited as Manfred Jones).

 Later in life, DeVille had only sour memories of CBGB.
 He did not play any benefit concerts or recordings for the nightclub.
-He told Music Street Journal: "The whole band only got $50 dollars a night, even to the end.
+He told Music Street Journal: "The whole band only got $50 a night, even to the end.
 That's why I never went back there.
 I've never walked through those doors other than to have maybe a beer once.
 I was down in New Orleans and I came up here, kind of going down Memory Lane so to speak.
 I ended up on Bowery down there and I thought, 'Let's see what's going on here.'
 I walked in (to CBGB) and I saw Hilly (Hilly Kristal) standing there.
 I had a big straw hat on, silk suit.
 He bought me a beer and it got around to 'Would you like to come back?'
 I said, 'No Hilly and you know why?
 Because you never treated me right.
 You never were fair to me.'"